ionStici/frontend/3-js/intro/introductory-aspects.md

 ## Built-in Objects

-Built-in object, like `Math`, contains a collection of methods and properties that JS provides.
+Built-in objects - e.g. `Math` - contain a collection of methods and properties that JS provides.

 For complex mathematical operations, JS has the built-in `Math` object.